 Emergency Planning Committee answer manual (word) for use by staff/ trainers/ managers/ organisations.

-Note: Department of Health and Human Services staff should now access Fire Safety eLearning programs via the department’s internal eLearning portal.
+Note: Department of Families, Fairness and Housing staff should now access Fire Safety eLearning programs via the department’s internal eLearning portal.

 Skills maintenance resources